Taos Half Day Cultural Tour

 9AM – 1PM | $135 + tax per person for 2 ppl | $125 per person + tax for party of three or more

-Tour starts and ends at El Monte Sagrado Resort in Taos, NM
+Tour starts and ends in the lobby at El Monte Sagrado Resort in Taos, NM

 Includes Entry into Taos Pueblo & Museum